 (a) Students found guilty of Major Offences shall have the right of appeal to the Student Disciplinary Appeals Committee established in Paragraph 1(viii) in respect of both the decision and the penalty.

-(b) The Chief Operating Officer shall have the right of appeal to the Student Disciplinary Appeals Committee established in Paragraph 1(viii) in respect of the penalty applied for Major Offences.

-(c) No member of the Committee or its Secretary shall have had any previous involvement with the case.
+(b) No member of the Committee or its Secretary shall have had any previous involvement with the case.

-(d) The appeal, including a clear statement of the grounds and any supporting documentation, shall be submitted in writing to the Secretary of the Committee within 10 working days of notification of the decision.
+(c) The appeal, including a clear statement of the grounds and any supporting documentation, shall be submitted in writing to the Secretary of the Committee within 10 working days of notification of the decision.

-(e) Possible grounds for appeal include (this list is not intended to be exhaustive):
+(d) Possible grounds for appeal include (this list is not intended to be exhaustive):

 (A) That there were procedural irregularities in the conduct of the Student Disciplinary Panel.